onzfonz/comp227/src/content/7/en/part7d.md

 module.exports = config
 ```

-> **Notice:** it would be possible to make the definition directly as an object instead of a function:
+> **Pertinent:** it would be possible to make the definition directly as an object instead of a function:
 >
 > ```js
 > const path = require('path')